How We Purchased a Great Timeshare.

 I took my son with me, and we walked across the street, under the Circus Circus Adventuredome (covered by neon purple fascia) where the traffic jam had begun to clear out.
 There was a fancy hotel lobby, with mostly un-manned customer service stations.
 Crowds of people were mulling about trying to figure out what to do.
 Then I noticed the touch-screen kiosks.

 We waited near a kiosk, until someone else finished checking in.
 I followed the screen prompts to enter my reservation number, make a credit card payment, and request two key cards.
-It offered no directions to building A1, or the room.
+It offered no directions to building A1.

 The bathroom was our main concern.
 It was spacious enough for my wife’s Pride Mobility Scooter, and it had grab rails.
 There was a joystick faucet at the washbasin, with the hot water side shut off.